Your mind won’t stop.

 Jesus addressed worry and overthinking directly in Matthew 6:25–34.
 Here’s what He said:

 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
-Can any one of you by worrying add a single hour to your life?
+Can any one of you by worrying add a single hour to your life?”

 That last question is the key.
 Jesus isn’t saying “don’t think” or “don’t plan.”
 He’s saying worrying doesn’t work.
 It doesn’t solve problems.
 It doesn’t prevent disasters.
-It doesn’t add time to your life—it might actually subtract from it through stress and anxiety.
+It doesn’t add time to your life—it may actually subtract from it through stress and anxiety.

 But then Jesus gives us the alternative.
 Later in that same passage (verse 33), He says: “But seek first His kingdom and His righteousness, and all these things will be given to you as well.”

 The antidote to overthinking isn’t to stop thinking—it’s to redirect your thinking toward God and His truth.
+This is exactly what Christian meditation is designed to do.
+If you’re wondering whether meditation is even biblical, read our full article: Is Meditation a Sin for Christians?
+The Biblical Truth.

-Why Traditional “Just Don’t Worry” Advice Fails
+Why “Just Don’t Worry” Advice Fails

 Have you ever been told to “just stop worrying” or “don’t think about it”?

-How did that work for you?
+How did that work out?

 Biblical Meditation: A Different Path

-Biblical meditation combines:
+Biblical meditation combines three elements:

-1. Physical practices (breath work, body awareness) to calm your nervous system
+- Physical practices (breath work, body awareness) to calm your nervous system

-2. Mental focus on Scripture instead of anxious thoughts
+- Mental focus on Scripture instead of anxious thoughts

-3. Spiritual trust in God’s character and promises
+- Spiritual trust in God’s character and promises

 This three-fold approach addresses overthinking at every level.
 Your body relaxes.
 Your mind has something true and good to focus on.
-Your spirit connects with the God who actually can handle your concerns.
+Your spirit connects with the God who can actually handle your concerns.

 Modern psychology has a powerful tool called Cognitive Behavioral Therapy (CBT)—a technique that helps people identify and interrupt destructive thought patterns.
 What many Christians don’t realize is that the Bible described this process 2,000 years before CBT existed.